Are We Ready for Robust and Resilient SLAM? A Framework For Quantitative Characterization of SLAM Datasets: Experimental Results and Discussion

 The importance of the characterization becomes evident when one takes a deeper look at the results as many insights can be extracted and measured.
-The following points highlight some of the benefits this framework can bring to the SLAM research and development community.
-The framework provides a base for a complete ecosystem for a systematic and a reliable methodology for SLAM algorithms development, testing, and performance evaluation.
+The following points highlight some of the benefits for the SLAM research and development community.
+The framework provides a foundation for a complete ecosystem for a systematic and a reliable methodology for SLAM algorithms development, testing, and performance evaluation.